 3.

-How to work with key stakeholders to create a product I can be proud of and that they are able to used either parts of or the whole thing.
+Collaborating closely with key stakeholders taught me how to create a product I can be proud of and that they can confidently use, whether in part or as a complete solution.